 At Uplands when the children enter Year 3 we continue to develop their phonic knowledge in order to build upon what has been taught in their KS1 setting.
 We use the Ruth Miskin RWI scheme for the teaching of speed sounds and for 1:1 support supplemented by home readers that consolidate this knowledge.
 In September 2022 the whole staff of Uplands will receive further RWI training so that we can expand our phonic offer in response to the changing needs of our pupils

 A range of curriculum enhancements in reading also occurs.
-This includes Mocha Monday, Starbooks Award, World Book Day, Authors in school, Roving Book Fairs, development of reading corners, use of our school library (children can borrow books), Reading Cloud and much more.
+This includes, Starbooks Reading Award, World Book Day, Authors in school, Roving Book Fairs, sponsored events, link with the Rotary ‘Books for home’ scheme, development of reading corners, use of our school library (children can borrow books), development of our reading shed (on the playground) and much more.

 By implementing the intent, children should be confident in the following areas:

 Discussing and comprehending texts using our Reading Gems

 Applying knowledge and skills from an English lesson to other areas